yejunjiePhD/DSIN-PMA/README.md

 ## Getting Started
 1. Install requirements.
 2. Download data.
-You can download all the datasets from Google Drive.
+You can download all the datasets from Google Drive [Google Drive](https://drive.google.com/drive/folders/1kEhDvDpMMLinzJj3YSenwbTbF4ud8fhu?usp=sharing).
 Create a seperate folder ./dataset and put all the csv files in the directory.
 3. Training.
 All the scripts are in the directory ./scripts/multivariate_forecast.
 For example, if you want to get the multivariate forecasting results for ETTh1 dataset, just run the following command, and you can open ./result.txt to see the results once the training is done:

     sh ./scripts/multivariate_forecast/ETTh1.sh